kurtosis-tech/kardinal-playground/README.md

    - Look for the port labelled "voting-app-dev" and open it in your browser
    - Click on the voting buttons in the dev version to send traffic through it

-1. 🔍 Compare the new structure in the app.kardinal.dev:
+1. 🔍 Compare the new structure on app.kardinal.dev:
    - Go back to the dashboard
    - Notice the changes in the environment:
      - A dev version is now deployed in the same namespace